Scalable analysis of stop-and-go waves: Representation, measurements and insights: Introduction

 Building upon the aforementioned research motivations and challenges, the aim of this paper is to develop a tool to enable stop-and-go wave analysis for massive trajectory data.
 We address the problem illustrated in Figure \ref{fig:overview}: Given the space-time diagram in Figure \ref{fig:overview}a and a critical speed, (i) can we develop a method to automatically identify all stop-and-go wave boundaries, ensuring that the sets within these boundaries, which fall below the critical speed, are independent of each other as illustrated in Figure \ref{fig:overview}b? (ii) can we report their related wave properties? (iii) can the developed tools provide new insights into the dynamics of stop-and-go waves?

 Specifically, it is crucial to identify key spatio-temporal features for stop-and-go wave analysis, including: (i) the temporal and spatial coordinates marking the start and end of the waves, (ii) the paths of wave propagation, (iii) wave speed and duration, and (iv) the processes of wave bifurcation and merging.
 To address the research questions, this paper introduces a graph-based method that automatically identifies stop-and-go wave fronts and tails in both space and time, as well as their topology.
 This approach enables a comprehensive life-cycle analysis of stop-and-go wave characteristics and dynamics at scale.
-The contributions of this paper are outlined as follows: \begin{enumerate}[label=(\roman*),noitemsep] \item we propose a method for representing stop-and-go waves as a graph, incorporating the concept of connected components to describe the complex phenomena, including wave generation, propagation, dissipation, with a particular emphasis on bifurcation and merging.
-This method is capable of identifying both the wave fronts and tails, as well as the wave topology in stop-and-go traffic; \item we implement the proposed methods in Python to support reproducible research, with data and tools will be provided at \url{https://i24motion.org}; \item we apply our method to a large-scale dataset, I-24 MOTION INCEPTION, which is the first demonstration of the full life-cycle of stop-and-go waves evolving on a freeway, offering new insights into the wave dynamics \textbf{with extensive data}: \begin{enumerate}[noitemsep] \item we demonstrate that waves do generate, propagate, and dissipate at a scale (miles and hours) and ubiquity never observed before; \item wave fronts and tails travels at a consistent speed for a critical speed between 10-20 mph, with propagation variation across lanes, where wave speed on the outer lanes are less consistent compared to those on the inner lanes, which may be explained by boundary effects of on-ramps and off-ramps; \item wave fronts and tails propagate at different speeds; \item wave boundaries capture rich and non-trivial wave topologies (with several merges and bifurcations per wave boundary on average), highlighting the complexity of waves. \end{enumerate} \end{enumerate}
+The contributions of this paper are outlined as follows:

+\begin{enumerate}[label=(\roman*),noitemsep] \item We propose a graph representation of stop-and-go waves, capable of capturing the complex traffic wave topological phenomena, including wave generation, propagation, dissipation, bifurcation, and merging. \item We develop an automatic approach for identifying and measuring stop-and-go wave boundaries and topologies at scale with implementation to a large-scale dataset. \item Our results show insights on the complexity of traffic waves.
+Traffic waves can bifurcate and merge at a scale that has never been observed or described before.
+The clustering analysis of all the identified wave components reveals the different topological structures of traffic waves.
+We explored that the wave merge or bifurcation points can be explained by spatial features.
+The gallery of all the identified wave topologies is demonstrated at \url{https://trafficwaves.github.io/}. \end{enumerate}